uc-cdis/gen3-helm/docs/local-observability.md

 correlates traces to logs only once the change described in [otel-logs-and-traces.md](otel-logs-and-traces.md) lands there.

-Use this when you are developing a service and want to see its own metrics and traces.
+Use this when you are developing a service and want to see its own metrics, traces, logs, and profiles.
 Do not use it as a model for a deployed cluster:

 - one replica of everything, no high availability
 - `emptyDir` storage, so all data is lost when the pod restarts
 - no ingress, no TLS, no authentication beyond Grafana's default `admin` / `admin`

 The `observability` chart is the deployed-cluster answer.
 It is sized for EKS - five Mimir ingesters, S3 storage, ALB ingresses - and will not fit comfortably on a laptop.
+It also deploys neither Tempo nor Pyroscope, so a deployed cluster gets traces and profiles only from backends outside that chart; see [otel-logs-and-traces.md](otel-logs-and-traces.md).

 ## Prerequisites